What I do

 This means you provide a service of some sort to your clients (as opposed to selling a physical product) and that service is primarily delivered by just one person (you!).
 Some of my clients outsource some support tasks (i.e. via a virtual assistant, bookkeeper, etc.) but the key is that the thing your business sells is your own expertise.
 You might call yourself a freelancer, an entrepreneur, self-employed, or a small business owner.
-You probably invoice your clients, and they probably send you 1099s at the end of every tax year.

 Most of my clients have already been in business for a few years, have done a lot of experimenting, and are ready to level up, focus in, and craft a brand that more strongly reflects their own personal values, goals, and purpose.